Stegmami/LevelDesign_2023/docs/index.md

 ### Course Goals
 - Gain hands-on experience designing & structuring video games
 - Explore different ways of approaching the design of games to create engaging experiences for players.
 - Continue developing a critical vocabulary for discussing video games.
 - Continue building upon digital game development skills.

-### Student Learning Outcomes
-- Prototype game levels which challenge and engage players.
-- Analyze & critically discuss the level design of commercial & independent video games.
-- Communicate & present game designs from concept to finished form.

 ### Class Syllabus
 PDF is [here](https://docs.google.com/document/d/14MWW3DVEj2ji-mtOWTNhpTAmyzexUansdoelNbgsfjc/edit?usp=sharing)

 ### Turn in your devLogs

-(Turn in all your homework as part of your DevLog except GDD and Unity Projects in this Googkle Folder:) [here](https://drive.google.com/drive/folders/1mZF34rJRLyvDaWPvpbrqLx2YQPJGt3Sd?usp=share_link)
+Turn in all your homework as part of your DevLog except GDD and Unity Projects in this Google Folder: [here](https://drive.google.com/drive/folders/1mZF34rJRLyvDaWPvpbrqLx2YQPJGt3Sd?usp=share_link)

 ### You Tube Playlist I am making for us